Harry-Ashenden/Harry-Ashenden/README.md

 <h1 align="center">Hi 👋, I'm Harry Ashenden</h1>
 <h3 align="center">A full stack software engineer</h3>

-- 🔭 I’m currently working on [easyRecipes](https://github.com/Harry-Ashenden/easyRecipes), a full-stack recipe app featuring a web scraper API.
+- 🔭 I’m currently working on [easyRecipes-V2](https://github.com/Harry-Ashenden/easyRecipes-v2).
+This will be a new version of my previous full-stack recipe app featuring a web scraper API.
+It will contain more features such a biometric authentication, recipe search, and offline mode.
+I am also changing the tech stack to include React instead of EJS.

 - 👨‍💻 My projects are available on [my page](https://harryashenden.netlify.app/)